sergiocortessat/Ruby-TicTacToe/README.md

 ## Install

-Download a copy of the enumerables.rb file
+Download a copy of the TicTacToe repository

 ## Usage

+To play the game, open the terminal and direct yourself to the main folder root of TicTacToe.
+Once you are in the main root file, enter in the terminal the command:

 Place the file on the same folder as your project and include it on your script Use the different methods like so